fatty-belly/Awesome-AgenticRAG-Data/README.md

   </tbody>
 </table>

----

-*Metrics for QA are generally string matching (exact/fuzzy) or F1, and are omitted in the table.*
+<p align="center"><em>Table 2.
+Details of domain-Specific Agentic RAG benchmarks.
+The metrics of QA are generally string matching (exact or fuzzy) or F1 score, and are omitted in the table.</em></p>

 ## Related Surveys